LiamLlamazares/math_blog/_posts/2023-05-30-PDE-2-Hilbert.md

 </div>

-  Firstly, the spectrum of a compact operator is equal to it's eigenvalues.
-Secondly the following holds
+  Firstly, the spectrum of a compact operator is equal to its eigenvalues.
+Secondly, the following holds

 **Theorem 9** (Spectral theorem).
-Let $K \in \mathcal{K}(H)$ be compact and self adjoint on a Hilbert space $H$.
+Let $K \in \mathcal{K}(H)$ be compact and selfadjoint on a Hilbert space $H$.
 Then $T$ diagonalizes in an orthonormal basis.
 That is, there exists an orthonormal basis
 $\left\\{\phi\U \alpha\right\\} \U {\alpha \in  I}$ and
 $\lambda \U \alpha \in \mathbb{K}$ such that